amygrinn/nativescript-plugin-google-places/README.md

 ## API

-Describe your plugin methods and properties here.
-See [nativescript-feedback](https://github.com/EddyVerbruggen/nativescript-feedback) for example.

 | Place  |||
 | --- | --- | --- |
 | name | string | The name of the place |